- Free delivery over £40

 - A significant rise in your blood pressure.
 Symptoms include headache, tiredness, dizziness.

-- Headaches which happen for the first time that resemble migraines
+- Headaches that happen for the first time that resemble migraines

 - If you become pregnant